Collagen rich chicken drumstick cooked with soy sauce and balsamic vinegar.

 You may want to use pot in stead if diameter of your pan is too large and/or is shallow.

-• Make sure to used cooking rice wine or Cooking Sake, not Mirin, which is sweet rice wine.
+I recommend to use the pot/pan which the chicken just cover the bottom with single layer. - Make sure to used cooking rice wine or Cooking Sake, not Mirin, which is sweet rice wine.

 If you don’t have cooking rice wine you can try using white wine in stead. (the flavor will be different result though)